 - Some users complained of stainless steel parts lacking epoxy coating

-- High-Capacity Removal - This 1/3 HP WAYNE basement sump pump is perfect to keep your basement dry during heavy water flow.
+- Indoor Use Only - This 1/3 HP WAYNE basement sump pump is perfect to keep your basement dry during heavy water flow.
 Whether it’s rain, snow melting, etc. WAYNE model CDU790 can pump up to 4,600 GPH to keep your basement dry.

 - Tough And Durable - Corrosion-resistant epoxy coated steel motor housing and stainless steel fasteners come with a cast-iron volute that provides long life in tough sump pump applications.